okeeffed/developer-notes/manual/Kubernetes/EKS-Deploy-Stateful-EBS-App.md

       storage: 20Gi
 ```

-Afte applying, we can see the pvcs there running `kubectl get pvc --namespace=<NS>`.
+After applying with `kubectl apply -f pvcs.yaml --namespace=ns-eks-course`, we can see the pvcs there running `kubectl get pvc --namespace=<NS>`.

 ## Deploying MySQL